Giveth/giveth-wiki/wiki/dac/team-organisation.md

 1. What have they been working on since last time they attended the meeting.
-1. What are they going to work on in the next day(s).
+2. What are they going to work on in the next day(s).
-1. What is blocking their progress.
+3. Is anything blocking their progress.

-The answers to these questions should not take longer than 3 minutes per person.
-If you can not attend the meeting, you are invited to share your answers to the `#giveth_daily` Slack channel.
+The answers to these questions should not take longer than 2 minutes per person.
+If you can not attend the meeting, you are invited to share your answers to the `#contributors` Slack channel.

 ## <a name="teamorga_calendar">Calendar</a>